blfcweb/biggestlittlefc.github.io/hotel.md

 We've arranged a floor for people who want to hold private gatherings in their sleeping rooms.
 On this floor, everyone promises to tolerate noise and not issue noise complaints against each other.

-- Call the hotel with your reservation number and put in a special request for the 3rd floor. **Please don't call it a party floor!** The hotel won't know what you're talking about.
-- **This is not a "party floor."
-Don't call it that.
-Simply ask for the 3rd floor.**
-- You can also ask for the 3rd floor on check-in.
+- Book a regular reservation for now.
+We will convert reservations over to the Hospitality Floor at a later time.
 - By asking for this, you promise to us and all your floor-mates that you can sleep through the noise, and you won't call in with noise complaints.
-- You may get the 2nd or 4th floors if the 3rd is full, but the effect is the same.

 There are limitations to keep in mind:

+- The floor above the hospitality floor is expected to be the only smoking floor in the hotel, so there will be some regular hotel guests above your heads.
+This will probably not be an issue next year, but it is this year.
+- Because of the proximity to the smoking floor, subwoofers are not allowed at all.
-- This makes it *less* likely for you to get a noise complaint, but it's not a guarantee; noise still travels through floors and ceilings.
+- Being on the hospitality floor makes it *less* likely for you to get a noise complaint, but it's not a guarantee; noise still travels through floors and ceilings.
 - It's still *your* sleeping room, so *you* are responsible for any damages.
 Don't let your gatherings get out of hand.
 - Make a good impression: If you see any mess in the hall, *clean it up,* even if the mess isn't your fault.
-- Keep your door closed to keep the noise down in the hall.
-	- Tip: blue-tape a room key card over your door latch.
-Then your door can fully close to block sound, but still be easy to push open.
-- This does *not* give you a license to bring high-power audio systems into your room.
-Volume on music needs to stay reasonable.
 - You should be able to talk in your room without yelling.
 If you have to yell, your room is getting too loud.
 This goes for music too.
-- Quiet it down after midnight.
+- Quiet it down a bit more after midnight.
 - If hotel security or FLARE tells you to tone it down, do so immediately.
 - Seriously, don't start a howl.
 Yelling and screaming is the quickest way to noise complaints.
-Save that racket for inside our downstairs convention hangout space.
+Save that racket for inside convention hangout space.

 By gathering together the conversation noise in one place, we reduce how many noise complaints are created, and the hotel likes that.
 But if you go overboard, you can still get your room gatherings, and perhaps the entire floor, shut down. **KEEP.
 IT.
 REASONABLE.**